-If the unemployment benefits without family supplements are higher than the compensatory allowance rate of EUR 889.84 per month (2017), unemployment assistance will amount to 92% of the unemployment benefits received.
-In all other cases, 95% of the unemployment benefits will be paid out as unemployment assistance.
+The unemployment benefits paid out as unemployment assistance will be maximum 95% of the unemployment money received before.
 Any supplementary amounts granted in addition to the unemployment benefits will also be taken into consideration when calculating the amount of the unemployment assistance.

 Upon her 35th birthday, a dancer’s contract with the Vienna State Opera is terminated.
 She receives unemployment benefits.
 She does not find any other employment as a dancer before the statutory entitlement period expires and her efforts to find alternative jobs are not successful either.
 The dancer is in a relationship but lives on her own in a freehold flat.
 She draws unemployment assistance.
 A couple of months later, her life partner moves in with her.
 His income is now also taken into account when assessing whether she qualifies for unemployment assistance.
 In July 2019 the dancer can make a new application for the unemployment assistance, because her cohabiting partners income is not longer relevant for the calculation base.